ipanfilenko/cash_front/lib/articles/data/cricket/TOP-10-Cricket-players-earnings.md

 ---
-title: 'TOP-10 Cricket players earnings'
+title: "TOP-10 Cricket players earnings"
-image: '/images/articles/cricket/thumbnail/1.jpg'
+image: "/images/articles/cricket/thumbnail/1.jpg"
-description: 'Cricket is one of the most popular sports in India, and it is also one of the most lucrative.
-Many of India`s top cricket players earn large salaries, thanks to the combination of their talent on the field and their marketability off the field.'
+description: "Cricket is one of the most popular sports in India, and it is also one of the most lucrative.
+Many of India`s top cricket players earn large salaries, thanks to the combination of their talent on the field and their marketability off the field."
 ---

 ![TOP-10 Cricket players earnings](/images/articles/cricket/1.jpg)